Des Moines Area Regional Transit: Structure

 DART utilizes a hub and spoke system, designed to favor commuters, as opposed to point-to-point system.
 The network was redesigned in 2012 to utilize the new DART Central Station, which most local and express routes terminate at or pass through.
 A secondary hub around Valley West Mall connects multiple western routes.
 A northern crosstown route 50 (Euclid/Douglas Crosstown) was added in 2018.

 DART also has On Call routes that operate within specific zones in the Greater Des Moines area.

 DART Central Station

 Located at 620 Cherry Street in downtown Des Moines, DART Central station serves as the primary hub of the DART system.
-Built in 2012, the $21 million bus transfer station was opened on the south end of downtown, ending decades of using Walnut Street as a transit mall.
+The $21 million bus transfer station opened in November 2012 on the south end of downtown, ending decades of using Walnut Street as a transit mall.
 DART Central Station has been certified LEED Platinum, the highest certification of the LEED (Leadership in Energy and Environmental Design) Rating System of the U.S. Green Building Council.
 The site was selected in part due to proximity of the historic Rock Island Railroad depot, which is hoped to have passenger rail service in the future.
+It was designed by Substance Architecture, built by Weitz Construction, and contains both a bicycle storage room and a cafe.